brainrepo/brainrepo-2023/src/content/blog/calvino-refactoring.md

 This is not an effortless decision, as it presupposes the development of a pragmatic awareness that leads to accepting imperfection and finding a balance between consistency and innovation.

-To do this, it is essential to start with three questions:
+To do this, it is essential to start with four questions:

 - Do I have enough information to justify my action (whether it is a consistency break or innovation introduction),
 - Wasn’t this information available in the design phase?
 And why was it not done that way if it was available in the design phase?